mattrothenberg/use-gauge/README.md

 Additionally, you can render text labels for tick mark by invoking the `getLabelProps` on the given angle (along wiht an `offset` argument that determines how far the label sits from the tick).

-Note that you'll need to convert the given angle to its "value" counterpart (as minValue and maxValue are the domain of our dataset) by invoking the `scale` function with the given angle as an argument.
+Note that you'll need to convert the given angle to its "value" counterpart (as minValue and maxValue are the domain of our dataset) by invoking the `angleToValue` function with the given angle as an argument.

 ```tsx
 {